chrisjackson-pellicle/NewTargets/README.md

 **Data files**
 - `mega353.fasta` A target file for use with target enrichment data that has been captured using the Angiosperms353 bait kit.
-- `filtering_options.csv` A .csv file listing teh option available for filtering the `mega353.fasta` file.
+- `filtering_options.csv` A .csv file listing the options available for filtering the `mega353.fasta` file.